 Award-Winning Philadelphia Burglary Lawyers | Fighting Burglary Charges in PA and NJ

 If you are facing burglary charges in PA or NJ, we can help.
 Our Philadelphia burglary lawyers and criminal defense attorneys have successfully defended against burglary allegations involving both residential and commercial properties.
-We have successfully defended countless burglary cases, winning both pre-trial dismissals and acquittals at trial.
+We have successfully defended thousands of criminal cases, winning both pre-trial dismissals and acquittals at trial.
 If you or a loved one are facing burglary charges, call us at 267-225-2545 to discuss your case and how we can help.

 Is Burglary a Felony in Pennsylvania?